nassersaazi/django_projects/README.md

 # django_projects

-This is a django repository for a trivial website using the python framework
+This is a django repository for built websites using the python framework